 If you’ve read white papers, you’ve probably seen that they vary in terms of content and style.

 However, the intent of a white paper is to pinpoint a problem that’s particularly vexing to your target audience and demonstrate not only that you understand their problem, but that your company has the solution.

 Those two aspects — an issue of high interest to your audience that can be best solved by you — are the two pillars of great white paper topics, according to Steve Slaunwhite, best-selling author and “Copywriting Smarts” blogger.

-For Janeen Hazel, it’s a similar story.
-Luth Research uses white papers as a call to action in its advertising campaigns, as press opportunities and as added value for existing clients.
+For Janeen Hazel, director of marketing at Luth Research, it’s a similar story.
+The leading marketing research company uses white papers as a call to action in its advertising campaigns, as press opportunities and as added value for existing clients.
 The content must be relevant to the specific audience the firm is targeting.

 “It is very important that our white papers focus on how the data we are reporting can apply to a handful of industries,” she says.
 “We are careful to point out in every white paper the ‘how’ and ‘why’ this data is important to the reader.”

 If you’re considering a white paper, keep in mind who you’re writing it for and why it matters to them.

 You may have what you think is the greatest white paper topic ever, or your CEO may want to expand on his or her favorite subject, but if it doesn’t speak to the needs of your potential client, then it’s time to have another brainstorming session.